ImranR98/Logtfy/README.md

      - This includes specifying a different ntfy server (and fallback) to use, customizing the topic name, disabling modules, and adding additional data to use for log collection and parsing.
    - Other details not mentioned - most property names are self-explanatory.
 3. Optionally, create a copy of `onExit.default.sh` named `onExit.sh` and customize it - this file runs when the monitoring script exits for any reason.
 By default, it will attempt to send a ntfy alert to your configured server.
+4. If you've enabled a module that grabs logs from a Kubernetes service, you'll need to run `k8s/prep.sh`.
+   - Note: K8s related modules are not ready for use.
-4. Launch the service with `run.sh`
+5. Launch the service with `run.sh`
    - Alternatively, you can use the `Dockerfile` to build and run a Docker image.
    - You can also set it up to run as a systemd service using the example service config file `logtfy.service.example`.